-As a subslab insulator, foam glass can be used to thermally insulate beneath a concrete slab while also acting as a drainage layer.
-With its compressive strength of 116 psi at 10% deformation, it can be used beneath structural footings as well as on the exterior of a stem wall for additional insulation. in use for both commercial and residential applications, foam glass can replace rigid foam board and crushed stone aggregate.
+As a subslab insulator, foam glass gravel is used as a 2-1 replacement for rigid foam board and crushed stone aggregate.
+With its compressive strength of 116 psi at 10% deformation, it can be used beneath structural footings as well as on the exterior of a stem wall for additional insulation.
+At R1.7 per installed inch, Glavel can perform as both insulation and drainage in commercial and residential installations.

 Green Roof Fill

-Weighing only 9.8 pounds per cubic foot, foam glass is 90% lighter than traditional gravel aggregate fill.
-A foam glass roof installation reduces building strain and increases the ability to build creative landscapes.
-Foam glass is also highly frictional, when compacted it can be angled in slopes up to 45 degrees.
-This gives landscape architects the ability to introduce slope and creativity into their designs.
+Weighing only 10 pounds per cubic foot, foam glass is 90% lighter than traditional gravel aggregate fill.
+Installing foam glass gravel as fill for a green roof reduces building strain and increases the ability to build creative landscapes.
+Foam glass can also be compacted at in slopes up to 45°.
+This gives landscape architects the ability to introduce slope and creativity into designs.

-As a structural fill, foam glass aggregate can address many of the challenges that the infrastructure world faces today.
-Whether that is decreasing structural loads, reducing lateral earth pressure, or stabilizing embankments, foam glass can be a solution to a variety of the civil world’s problems.
+As a lightweight fill, foam glass aggregate can address many of the challenges that the infrastructure world faces today.
+Whether that is decreasing structural loads, reducing load settlements on soft soils, or stabilizing embankments, foam glass can be a solution to a variety of the civil world’s problems.